slsa-framework/slsa/docs/spec/draft/principles.md

 **Nothing in this specification should be taken to mean that SLSA requires participants to to reveal their legal identity.**

-**Reasoning**: One of SLSA's other principles is to [trust code, not individuals](#trust-code-not-individuals).
+**Reasoning**: SLSA uses identities for multiple purposes: as a trust anchor for attestations (i.e. who or what is making this claim and do I trust it to do so) or for attributing actions to the actor which took them within the context of the system they're taking them in (e.g. a username, cryptographic signing key, etc...).

-The legal identity of actor is largely not relevant from a supply chain security perspective.
-Further, _requiring_ a legal identity would likely preclude the participation of many of open source software's most valued participants.
+When identities are strongly authenticated and used consistently they can be used for both of these purposes without requiring them to be mapped to legal identities.
+This reflects how identities are often used in open source.
+A legal name means much less to projects than the history and behavior of a given handle over time does.

 **Benefits**: By _not_ requiring legal identities SLSA lowers the barriers to its adoption, enabling all of its other benefits and maintaining support for anonymous and pseudonymous contribution as has been practiced in the software industry for decades.